javidsegura/database_crud_python/README.md

 # LOCAL DATABASE

 For a given dataset apply database functions.
 All stored locally, navigate through commands.
-No SQL, no MySQL (RDBS).
+No SQL, no MySQL (RDBMS).

 Schema:
 <code>